NPS Calculator India 2026 - National Pension System

 Can I continue NPS beyond age 60?

-Yes, you can defer withdrawal up to age 70.
+Yes!
+Under the 2025 amendments, you can now defer withdrawal up to age 85 (extended from 70).
 During this period, you cannot make fresh contributions but existing corpus continues to grow.
-This can significantly increase your retirement corpus due to additional compounding years.
+You can exit anytime between age 60-85 by submitting a request.
+This deferment can significantly increase your retirement corpus due to additional compounding years.
+However, you'll need to pay account maintenance charges during this period.

 How does employer contribution work in NPS?